funtari76/love-sounds/README.md

 ## About

-The Love of Sounds is a.......
+The Love of Sounds is a JavaScript quiz game based on learning about the effect of sounds and frequencies on the human body.

 ## Table of Contents